t-aus-m/mpquic-dmtp-draft/draft-tjohn-quic-multipath-dmtp.md

 Our extensions build on {{MP-QUIC}}'s multipath framework (e.g., paths, path IDs, and validation) and add only:

-- A transport Parameter to enable deadline-aware streams.
+- A transport parameter to enable deadline-aware streams.
 - A DEADLINE_CONTROL frame to signal stream deadlines.
-- Optional DMTP_ACK frame for improved per-path delay feedback.
+- An optional DMTP_ACK frame for improved per-path delay feedback.
 - Optional AFEC support via an extra transport parameter and two frames for source and repair symbol metadata.

 This preserves the original wire format, ensuring interoperability with {{MP-QUIC}} endpoints that do not implement these extensions.